Kenneth L. Tallman: Military service

 Tallman was promoted to lieutenant general September 1, 1975, with date of rank August 27, 1975.
 He retired July 1, 1981, later serving as President of Embry-Riddle Aeronautical University for five years.
-He died March 6, 2006, of complications of Alzheimer's disease and Parkinson's disease.
+Tallman died March 6, 2006, of complications of Alzheimer's disease and Parkinson's disease.
+He was interred at Arlington National Cemetery on April 11, 2006.
+A plaque was also placed in his memory at the United States Air Force Academy Cemetery.